sindrebilden/netpresso/README.md

 Then each transistor can be soldered to their corresponding button on the front panel.
 > [!IMPORTANT]
-> The transistor must be placed in the correct direction of the voltage drop, use a voltmeter to determine the direction.
+> The transistor must be placed in the correct direction of the voltage drop, the collector (left leg when facing the flat side of the transistor) should be at the highest potential.
-> The collector (left leg when facing the flat side of the transistor) should be at the highest potential.
+> Use a voltmeter to determine the direction by placing one probe at each leg of the button.
+This must be done while the machine is turned on and the front panel is exposed.

 ![image](https://github.com/sindrebilden/netpresso/assets/43905215/7b502b2f-9c7e-442a-9dba-33e8d9ead764)